Skip to content

 bun run dev admin --port 9090 --theme boros

-bun run dev serve-site --decks "Atraxa Superfriends" --currencies usd
+bun run dev serve --decks "Atraxa Superfriends" --currencies usd

-If --base-dir <path> is passed for serve-site, the watcher uses that base directory’s data folders.
+If --base-dir <path> is passed for serve, the watcher uses that base directory’s data folders.

 The dev orchestrator is a source-tree-only tool — it is not part of the compiled binary.
 Press q or Ctrl+C to stop it cleanly; the child process and its port are released before the orchestrator exits.

-Because the orchestrator owns the terminal exclusively, the child process can’t read interactive prompts (e.g. the “Card cache is N days old, refresh?” prompt).
-Rather than leave the child hanging on an unanswerable prompt, bun run dev requires you to pre-answer it with one of the refresh flags and fails fast before launching otherwise:
+Because the orchestrator owns the terminal exclusively, the child process can’t read interactive prompts (e.g. the “Card cache is N days old, refresh?” prompt issued under the default --refresh ask).
+Rather than leave the child hanging on an unanswerable prompt, bun run dev requires you to pre-answer it with an explicit --refresh mode and fails fast before launching otherwise:

 Terminal window

-bun run dev serve-site --allow-refresh # refresh stale cache (bulk download allowed)
+bun run dev serve --refresh auto # refresh stale cache (bulk download allowed)

-bun run dev serve-site --allow-refresh-no-bulk # refresh prices per-card, no bulk download
+bun run dev serve --refresh no-bulk # refresh prices per-card, no bulk download

-bun run dev serve-site --no-refresh # use the existing cache as-is
+bun run dev serve --refresh never # use the existing cache as-is

 The same applies to bun run dev admin.
-The flags are forwarded straight to the underlying serve-site / admin command, so they behave exactly as documented there — including suppressing the automatic bulk download for the two non---allow-refresh options.
-For day-to-day dev --no-refresh is usually what you want; if you need to refresh the Scryfall cache, use --allow-refresh on the next restart or run ritual cache preload-all separately.
+The flag is forwarded straight to the underlying serve / admin command, so the modes behave exactly as documented there. --refresh ask does not count as an answer — it restates the prompting default.
+Passing --no-input also satisfies the check, since under it the child skips the refresh instead of prompting.
+For day-to-day dev --refresh never is usually what you want; if you need to refresh the Scryfall cache, use --refresh auto on the next restart or run ritual cache preload-all separately.

 Create a compiled binary: